North Dakota Court Records

 What are the Differences Between Criminal Law and Tort Law in North Dakota?

-Although one event or action can be both a crime and a tort, state laws view crimes and torts as affecting different parts of society.
-In the eyes of the law, a crime affects societal order and is an offense against the state.
+Although one event or action can be both a crime and a tort, state laws generally view crimes and torts as affecting different parts of society.
+A crime affects societal order and is an offense against the state.
 Typically, a crime is a deliberate act.
 Consequently, the North Dakota Criminal Code lists the definitions and accompanying penalties for crime in the state.
 A tort, on the other hand, affects an individual and/or the individual’s property.
 It is an infringement of General Personal Rights (N. D.C.
 C. §14–02–01)..
-Tort law and the Rules of Civil Procedure focus on damages or compensation for a tort victim.
+Tort law and the Rules of Civil Procedure generally focuses on damages or compensation for a tort victim.

 What is the Purpose of Tort Law in North Dakota?